-In the first year of TN Promise, 60 percent of Shelby County Seniors remained enrolled by the Feb.
-15 FAFSA application deadline; the prior year only 48 percent had completed FAFSAs by that point.
+In the first year of TN Promise, 60 percent of Shelby County Seniors remained enrolled by the February 15 FAFSA application deadline; the prior year only 48 percent had completed FAFSAs by that point.
 As of June, 83 percent had completed FAFSAs.
-In 2013, only 55 percent of high school seniors in Shelby County enrolled in a post-secondary opportunity.
+In 2013, only 55 percent of high school seniors in Shelby County enrolled in a postsecondary opportunity.
 Increased FAFSA completion means more students are on the pathway to fall 2015 enrollment.

 “The TN Promise enrollment number was really shocking to a lot of people.
 We’re not considered particularly high performing in the state, so it was a celebratory moment for us,” Williams said.

 Based on the TN Promise enrollment success, partners have used similar data practices to help students complete their FAFSAs.
-The partnership will also help students to submit post-secondary applications and show up prepared – all of which help with their cradle to career path.
+The partnership will also help students to submit post-secondary applications and show up prepared — all of which help with their cradle-to-career path.

 Shared community outcomes through results-based leadership

 After the former Memphis superintendent visited the StrivePartnership in Cincinnati and Northern Kentucky, community leaders wanted to figure out how to replicate the partnership’s collective impact model in Shelby County.
-The community already had a cradle to career leadership organization, PeopleFirst, but lacked the on the ground facilitation and data functions critical to success.
+The community already had a cradle-to-career leadership organization, PeopleFirst, but lacked the on the ground facilitation and data functions critical to success.
 The ability of community leaders to leverage the strength of the existing local efforts and reinforce it with the StriveTogether framework and Theory of Action, led to the formal launch of Seeding Success.

 Leaders worked to get the right stakeholders and partners at the table before quickly adding a continuous improvement director to build data into its core values.
-Today, the partnership has five full-time staff and six collaborative action networks focused on kindergarten readiness, third-grade reading, college and career readiness, opportunity youth, post-secondary access, and post-secondary attainment.
+Today, the partnership has five full-time staff and six collaborative action networks focused on kindergarten readiness, third-grade reading, college and career readiness, opportunity youth, postsecondary access and postsecondary attainment.

 “For me, it’s been intriguing and fulfilling work,” said Sturgis, who is a former teacher.
 “From the classroom to higher education to policy, it’s given me an opportunity to really see how all of those things can work together for better outcomes.
 It’s an ideal world of learning for me.”

 Through the StriveTogether Cradle to Career Network, of which Seeding Success is a partnership, that world extends to more than 60 communities throughout the United States.
-Local partnerships join a network of collective impact professionals working in their communities to improve education outcomes from cradle to career.
+Local partnerships join a network of collective impact professionals working in their communities to improve educational outcomes from cradle to career.

-Seeding Success has also been involved in focus groups to share their work with other communities throughout the country, and was one of five Cradle to Career partnerships to participate in a results-based leadership program through StriveTogether and the Annie E. Casey foundation.
+Seeding Success has also been involved in focus groups to share their work with other communities throughout the country, and was one of five cradle-to-career partnerships to participate in a results-based leadership program through StriveTogether and the Annie E. Casey foundation.